 Summertime, for me, is a time to enjoy life with friends and family before setting new goals in September.
 The start of the academic year.
 TV Season.
 Autumn.

 I work in Marketing & Events, which meant that the first half of this year was incredibly busy.
-A house move in May meant that any spare funds went into this and I didn’t go home for a few months.
-This July I made it all about my family.
-I loved seeing both of my brothers, their wives, my nieces, nephew, cousin, auntie, uncles, mother, and grandmother.
-I used traintickets.com to get save money getting home twice in a month (not cheap!).
+A house move in May meant that any spare funds went into this, and I didn’t go home for a few months.
+This July, I made it all about my family.
+I loved seeing both of my brothers, their wives, my nieces, nephew, cousin, auntie, uncles, mothers, and grandmothers.
+I used traintickets.com to get save money getting home twice a month (not cheap!).

 Broke Girl in the City

 I dedicated a lot of my time in July to updating my blog.
-I have blogged lots about Love Island – sorry to those people who have been trying to avoid.
+I have blogged lots about Love Island – sorry to those people who have been trying to avoid it.
 Yet I was able to kickstart an evening routine – writing.
-As well as looking for cool things to do in and around the city, without breaking the bank.
-I also have been chatting to other UK Money Bloggers to share top tips on how to manage debt and eliminate stress wherever possible.
+As well as looking for cool things to do in and around the city without breaking the bank.
+I have also been chatting with other UK Money Bloggers to share top tips on managing debt and eliminating stress wherever possible.

 Whilst I love writing.
 When I am tired, my writing suffers.
 I also have a backlog of photos I need to edit.
 So July was all about setting up a routine.
-Some days you may not feel up to it and that’s ok.
-I wanted to make blogging fun, but create engaging content which people can relate to and offer top tips on how to live your best life in the city.
+Some days you may not feel up to it, and that’s ok.
+I wanted to make blogging fun, create engaging content that people can relate to, and offer top tips on living your best life in the city.